RahimMirani/LLM-From-Scratch/README.md

 2. Byte Pair encoding Algorithm

 Steps in generating token embeddings:
-Text --> broken down into sub words/characters --> converted into numbers (Token IDs) through tokenizer (these numbers are random and does not capture semantic meaning) --> Passed into a Nueral Netwrok --> Token embeddings vectors (these embeddings capture semetic meaning between words)
+Text --> broken down into sub words/characters --> converted into numbers (Token IDs) through tokenizer (these numbers are random and does not capture semantic meaning) --> Passed into a Nueral Netwrok --> Token embeddings vectors (these embeddings capture semetic meaning between words) --> Positional embeddings are generated and added to the token embeddings to capture the position of where the word appear, makes the llm more context aware ---> Data/Tokens fed into the LLM